My Year of Gulps!

 Time to face another healthy fear - my fear of heights.
 They scare the crap out of me.
 So this had to be on the list and I joined a Meet Up group at Sydney Indoor Climbing Gym.

 We were shown the ropes…quite literally, beginning on the training wall.
 Climbing up a short distance was enough to fully trigger my fear response.
 We paired up and hit the main walls.
-First attempt and me and my new buddy failed hopelessly.
+First attempt and I failed hopelessly.
 So we headed to the kids walls to build some confidence.
-And actually had some fun!
+And had some fun!
 Then back to the main walls.
 Now we had success and made it to the top.
 Managed a few more climbs before calling it a day.
 Can’t say I’m over my fear of heights but definitely a step closer.

-COST: $37 (gym entry and harness and shoe hire)
+COST: A$37 (gym entry and harness and shoe hire)

 I’m not a fan of the cold or confined spaces.
 This combined the two.
 A new recovery centre had an opening day in Maroubra - I went in to have a look and was invited to try the cryotherapy.
 With damp hair having just been paddling I wasn’t best prepared, but gave it a shot.
 Three-minutes at less than 100 degrees Celsius.
 The cold kind of detracted me from the small space.
 What surprised me was how I felt after - my whole body felt energised and refreshed.
 If it wasn’t so expensive, I’d definitely do this more often.